Willson Contreras

-Willson Eduardo Contreras (born May 13, 1992) is a Venezuelan professional baseball catcher for the St. Louis Cardinals of Major League Baseball (MLB).
+Willson Eduardo Contreras (born May 13, 1992) is a Venezuelan professional baseball first baseman and catcher for the St. Louis Cardinals of Major League Baseball (MLB).
 He has previously played in MLB for the Chicago Cubs.

 Contreras made his MLB debut in 2016 and was a member of the 2016 World Series champions.
 Contreras was voted as a starter in the MLB All-Star Game in 2018, 2019, and 2022.
 He signed with the Cardinals as a free agent after the 2022 season.

 Early life

 Contreras was born on May 13, 1992, in Puerto Cabello, Venezuela, to Olga and William Contreras.
 He was the middle child of three, with an older brother, Willmer, and a younger brother, William.
 Willson and William would play baseball in the street as children by using a crumpled piece of paper as a ball.
 At the age of 16, Contreras began attending a baseball academy in Venezuela run by the Chicago Cubs of Major League Baseball (MLB).